 One important thing to remember: rockabilly guitarists don't use reverb.
 If you get an amp with reverb, you should turn it all the way down...

 Rockabilly was born in the early fifties, before there was such a thing as guitar FX pedals.
 The only effect used then, and the only one that should be used today for an authentic rockabilly sound, is tape echo.
-Brian Setzer, for instance, only uses a Roland Space Echo RE-301, as the pic below shows:
+Brian Setzer, for instance, only uses a Roland Space Echo RE-301.

 Vintage tape echo units from the 1950s are rare and expensive, but there's no need to get all muso here.
 After all, even Setzer's echo units are from the seventies!
 The important thing is to get that short "slap back" delay, typical of rockabilly, so pretty much any delay pedal will do!

-If you want to get closer to Setzer's tone, maybe you should go for a Boss Roland Space Echo RE-20 pedal, but by far the best choices are the TC Electronic delay pedals.
-The TC Electronic Flashback pedals are great, but the best bet for rockabilly are the two TC Electronic Alter Ego pedals, which can faithfully reproduce tape echo units from the fifties, such as the WEM Copycat, which was widely used by the original rockabilly players:
+If you want to get closer to Setzer's tone, maybe you should go for a Boss Roland Space Echo RE-20 pedal, but by far the best choices are the Strymon delay pedals and budget-friendly Landlord FX.

 This is not as crucial as the rest, because if you go with the gear mentioned above, you are on your way to get the classic rockabilly sound, anyway.
 However... if you must go all the way, it's always good to remember that two of the greatest rockabilly guitarists ever, Scotty Moore (from Elvis Presley's band) and Cliff Gallup (Gene Vincent's band) regularly used flat wound jazz guitar strings.